mhausenblas/eu-institutions/README.md

 	      owl:sameAs ?alias .
 	}

-### Using the data as JSON from a Web page
+### Using the JSON data from within a Web page

-TBD ...
+The site is [CORS-enabled](http://enable-cors.org/), so you can directly use the data in your Web page.
+For a simple example how to use the JSON data from within a Web page, see the '[standalone json](https://github.com/mhausenblas/eu-institutions/blob/master/usage/standalone-json.html)' HTML file.

-### Using the data in a Google spreadsheet
+### Using the CSV data in a Google spreadsheet
-TBD ...
+Import the [CSV data](http://eu-institutions.appspot.com/format/csv) in a Google spreadsheet.

+## License

+This software is Public Domain.